tljbwdwor/student-management-system/README.md

 The system will boot with no data in the database, so you must add entries to test.

-The requirements are a JSON formatted objects.
+Entries must be JSON formatted objects.
 All fields are mandatory except phoneNumber.
 Objects should take the following form:

 {